-Three years ago, when the first case of Fall Army worm (FAW) was reported in Africa, there was panic among farmers across Africa.
+When the first case of Fall Armyworm (FAW) was reported in Africa in 2016, there was panic among farmers across Africa.

 Farmers watched in disbelief as the destructive caterpillars native to the Americas, caused havoc as they fed on their maize crops.
-African farmers lost between 50-100% of their maize yields, which impacted on their social and economic well-being.
+Farmers lost between 50-100% of their maize yields, which impacted on their social and economic wellbeing.

-Numerous efforts have been rendered fruitless as the voracious pests continue to thrive in farmers’ fields in Sub Saharan Africa (SSA).
+Numerous efforts to control FAW were rendered fruitless as the voracious pest continued to thrive in farmers’ fields..

 Funded by the African Development Bank (AfDB), TAAT’s main objective is to improve the business of agriculture across Africa by raising agricultural productivity, mitigating risks and promoting diversification and processing in 18 agricultural value chains within eight Priority Intervention Areas (PIA).